saeedalam/jump-to-go/chapters/Chapter-2-Essential-Go-Tooling.md

 ## **Summary**

-This chapter introduced essential Go tools:
+This chapter covered essential Go tools:

-- Use `go fmt` to format code.
+- Format code with `go fmt`.
-- Manage dependencies with `go mod`.
+- Manage dependencies using `go mod`.
-- Build and run programs using `go build` and `go run`.
+- Build and run programs efficiently.
-- Lint and debug your code with `golangci-lint` and `dlv`.
+- Use `golangci-lint` for linting and `dlv` for debugging.
-- Analyze performance using `pprof`.
+- Analyze performance with `pprof`.

-Mastering these tools will make your development workflow efficient and professional.
-Explore them as you build your projects!
+Mastering these tools will elevate your Go development experience, ensuring a streamlined and professional workflow.